 These are pretty solid rules of thumb, but be sure to consider if you’re serving additional dishes such as squash soup, wild rice, salad, vegetarian or vegan options, gluten-free options, and so on.
 If you have guests bringing things, you can err on the side of less per person.
 But following these guidelines will get you close to the perfect amount for serving and for leftovers.

 Thanks for checking out my Ten Tips for Mastering Thanksgiving.
-I’d love to hear how it goes for you, and what other topics you’d like covered for next year!
+I’d love to hear how it goes for you in the comments.
 Happy Thanksgiving!

 Resources for further learning: